+I began the W5YI Online testing program for our local area, and have been pleased to associate my team with the Spout Springs Repeater Association.
+I have seen the massive increase of test candidates from all over the USA.
 I have been licensed for 23 years, and enjoy the hobby.
-I find offering online testing to be very rewarding and fulfilling.
-I hope to meet you on the airwaves someday soon, after administering your online test with the W2RY Spout Springs Repeater Association’s team.
+I find offering online testing to be rewarding and fulfilling.
+I hope to meet you on the airwaves someday soon, after your online test with the Spout Springs Repeater Association’s team.

 I have been an SSRA member for several years and also serve the Association as an Officer and Net Controller.
 You will never regret getting into this hobby, as there are many things to keep your interest.
 Keep studying and learn all you can!

 From Walla Walla I am able to assist in remote exams for the SSRA.
 I am also ARRL accreditted and enjoy serving both VEC’s in administering exams.
 I am blessed to have a husband and 3 sons also licensed!
 We are a big HAM family!
 Keep studying and learn all you can!

 First licensed in 2005 as a Technician.
 Upgraded to General in 2016 and Extra in 2020.
 Enjoy making contacts around the world beginning with JT-65 and now FT-8.
 Grateful to share my love of the hobby with others and especially grateful for the opportunity to give back by serving as a VE in the W5YI group.

 I am from Texas, and assist with many VE Teams across the country, including the SSRA!
 I am grateful to share my passion for the hobby with others and especially grateful for the opportunity to give back by serving as a VE in the W5YI group.